Further Quality Management Systems

 - Are the requirements for laboratories the same in all European countries?
 What does the FDA require?

-These are just some of the questions you might be asking yourself - or have probably already asked yourself - when it comes to QM requirements for your laboratory for clinical trials.
+These are just some of the questions you might be asking yourself - or have probably already asked yourself - when it comes to QM requirements for your laboratory for clinical studies.

 GLP, GCP and, GMP - These are the differences